 I am the deputy head of the Centre for English Language Education (CELE - School of Education), where I oversee the credit-bearing modules and facilitate the development and implementation of the Centre's strategic plan and related projects and represent the Centre on a number of committees.

-I hold a German Diplom (MA) in Southeast Asian Studies (incl.
-Translation), a PGCert in Teaching English for Academic Purposes, an MA in Applied Linguistics & ELT and am currently undertaking a PhD in Translation Studies.
+I hold a PhD in Translation Studies (with a focus on translation pedagogy), a German Diplom (MA) in Southeast Asian Studies (incl.
+Translation), an MA in Applied Linguistics & ELT and a PGCert in Teaching English for Academic Purposes.
 I am also Senior Fellow of Advance HE.

-I have many years of experience working internationally in different cultural contexts Asia and Europe).
-Apart from language teaching and materials review and development, I have experience in grant writing and project development and coordination of educational and non-educational projects.
+I have many years of experience working internationally in different cultural contexts (Asia and Europe).
+Apart from language teaching and materials review and development, I have experience in project development and coordination of educational and non-educational projects.
 Before going into teaching, I was a Strategic Planner, and worked with a number of governmental, non-governmental and educational bodies in Southeast Asia.
 I have further been trained in translation.

 I convene and teach two MA modules for students of Chinese English Translation and Interpreting and Translation Studies.
 In this area my main interest is the pragmatics of the translation profession… read more

 I currently have two main areas of research interest.
 One is translation pedagogy, and the other one is the use of machine translation in Higher Education.

 For translation pedagogy, I am specifically researching pedagogical implications of learning/teaching the translation of cultural items, including so-called 'untranslatables'.
 I am conducting an action research project with that focus, which weill feed into theoretical implications as well as practical suggestions on how to approach this difficult area of translation in the classroom.